When managing the preventive maintenance program for your corporate headquarters, have you included metal, stone and wood restoration on the list?

 Wood brings a timeless sense of warmth and richness to almost any facility.

 Because it is less durable than metal or stone, however, wood requires ongoing maintenance to remain in good condition.
 Common services include repair, refinishing and touch-ups.

 Managers at the Texas Motor Speedway upgraded the condition of wood surfaces in the facility’s Speedway Club by utilizing a high-quality wood restoration service provided by Mid America Specialty Services wood refinishers.

 Proactive maintenance can help you improve and maintain the quality of wood assets throughout your facility:

 - Wall panels

 Do you need to improve or maintain the condition of the metal, stone or wood assets in your facility?

-Contact us at Mid America Metals to learn about adding regular metal, stone and wood restoration services to your building maintenance program.
+Contact us at Mid America Specialty Services to learn about adding regular metal, stone and wood restoration services to your building maintenance program.